 New-borns and infants

-This group is very rewarding and skiing on the baby slopes will just be a memory.
-Instead you will be able to enjoy whizzing around the higher terrain all together.
-At this age you need to factor in additional costs for ancillaries, clothing and food.
-Also still be prepared to allow for the extra time it takes each morning to get ready, so choosing a purpose built resort with all the practical benefits and snow sure conditions is still recommended.
+This age group is very rewarding and skiing on the baby slopes will just be a memory for the pre-teens.
+Instead you will be able to enjoy whizzing around the higher terrain all together as a family.
+At this age you need to factor in additional costs for the latest clothing, lunches on the mountain a lift pass will be more expensive at this point.

-As well as skiing or snowboarding, teens will still want to let off steam after a long school term.
-Feeding them at lunch time seems to be a never ending source of funds especially as they seem to eat about four times a day, so having an apartment near the slopes is a great advantage.
-After dinner they will probably want to be let loose with other like minded youngsters, but it's a fairly safe assumption that roaming the streets of a ski resort is a safer environment than your local suburb or village back home.
+After dinner they will probably want to be let loose with other like-minded youngsters, but it's a fairly safe assumption that roaming the streets of a ski resort is a safer environment than your local suburb or village back home.